USEPA/dev_1_fish_advisories/README.md

-# Resources for Fish Advisories Mobile App
+# Resources for Fish Advisories Mobile App (Team 1)

 #### Generated during USEPA Developers Guild Team App Building Workshop, Oct 2016

 ## Why
-Fishers need fast, mobile-enabled access to consumption advisory info
+Anglers need fast, mobile-enabled access to consumption advisory info

 ## What
-A simple smartphone app that allows user to view advisories relative to her/his location
+A simple smartphone app that allows user to view advisories relative to her/his location or by searching by body of water

 ## How